-During 2019, observer coverage levels met or exceeded the minimum requirement (10% coverage for non-trawl, 100% for trawl) as required under the relevant CMMs.
-Observer coverage is expressed as the percentage of the number of hooks or trawls observed.
+During 2020, observer coverage levels met or exceeded the minimum requirement (10% coverage for non-trawl, 100% for trawl) as required under the relevant CMMs.
+Observer coverage is evaluated as the percentage of the number of hooks or trawls observed.
 Observers are deployed on an as-needs basis to ensure appropriate coverage.
 For non-trawl gears, observer coverage will often exceed the minimum observer coverage requirement due to the low number of trips.
 Additionally, all Australian-flagged auto-longline boats fishing in the SPRFMO area have electronic monitoring (e-monitoring) systems installed to monitor fishing activity and support verification of logbook reports when fishing in the Australian Fishing Zone.
-Footage collected on the high seas is not currently reviewed, but it could be used in future to supplement human observer coverage if the data need arises.
+Footage collected on the high seas is not currently routinely reviewed (however note the research underway to assess seabird interactions using EM, see Section 3.3), but it could be used in future to supplement human observer coverage if the data need arises.